Spratleys

+Spratleys (also known as Tim Smith's Spratleys) are an English psychedelic rock band originally formed by Cardiacs leader Tim Smith and Joanne Spratley in 1998 as Spratleys Japs.

 History

-Original line-up (1998-1999)
+Original line-up and Pony album (1998–1999)

-Spratleys Japs originally emerged during a lull in Cardiacs activities during which Tim Smith wanted to try something new.
+Spratleys Japs emerged during a lull in Cardiacs activities during which Tim Smith wanted to try something new.
 The band's original line-up was Smith (vocals, bass guitar, Mellotron) and Joanne Spratley (vocals, flugelhorn, Theremin), plus Heidi Murphy (electronic devices and synthesisers), Mark Donovan (guitar) and Viv Sherriff (drums).
 Murphy, Donovan and Sherriff had allegedly been members of an American rock band called the Rev-Ups, which had initially formed near Mexico but had subsequently moved to the New Forest area of England.
-Since neither the original Spratleys Japs band nor the Rev-Ups have ever been recorded as having played live, it has been suggested that the Rev-Ups personnel were fictional and that all sounds were in fact created by Smith and Spratley.
+(Since neither the original Spratleys Japs band nor the Rev-Ups have ever been recorded as having played live, it has been suggested that the Rev-Ups personnel were fictional and that all sounds were in fact created by Smith and Spratley.)

 The band project was known to have been inspired by the sound of a malfunctioning Mellotron loaned to Tim Smith by Planet Mellotron coordinator Andy Thompson.
 The Mellotron was used extensively on the original Spratleys Japs recordings.
 (It has since been repaired).
 Sean Kitching of The Quietus has also claimed that "according to Tim, the note for the project that became Spratleys Japs read: 'Record something really quickly, make the drums sound shit.'", while The Organ would claim in 2024 that "Tim once said he was trying to write pop songs [for Spratleys Japs] and to his frustration 'they always came out sounding like all the other shit I do.'..."

-Spratleys Japs released one album — 1999's Pony — and one single, 1999's "Hazel".
-Both of these recordings were released on Smith's own short-lived All My Eye and Betty Martin Music label.
-Pony sold several hundred copies, and the band never performed its material live before lapsing into inactivity.
+In 1999, Spratleys Japs released one album — Pony — and one single, "Hazel".
+Both of these recordings were released on Smith's own short-lived All My Eye and Betty Martin Music label, with Pony selling several hundred copies.
+This version of the band never performed its material live, and soon lapsed into inactivity.

 Although the band never formally split up, there was no further Spratley's Japs work for the next seventeen years.
 Joanne Spratley went on to work with Christian Hayes' project Mikrokosmos, while Smith returned to Cardiacs activity.
 Meanwhile, the Spratleys Japs recordings became popular with Cardiacs fans, despite being unavailable for many years.
-In 2008, Smith suffered a debilitating heart attack and stroke which left him unable to work and perform.
+In 2008, Smith suffered a debilitating heart attack and stroke which left him unable to work and perform, causing all of his current and paused projects (including Spratleys Japs) to come to a halt.